micropython/micropython/ports/stm32/README.md

 the LED is white.
 The LED will then flash red once per second to indicate it is in USB DFU mode.
 You can then program the firmware using a DFU programmer, eg dfu-util or pydfu.py.

+Another way to enter DFU mode is to call `machine.bootloader()`.
+This can be done using `pyboard.py` thereby enabling a fully-automatic update without manually pressing any buttons.

 ### Flashing the Firmware with stlink